HumanBrainProject/landmark-reg/README.md

     python -m pip install -r requirements.txt

-Once this is done, you can use `yarn install` to install the dependencies, `npm start` to build the front-end, and start the backend in debug mode.
+Once this is done, you can use `yarn install` to install the dependencies, `yarn start` to build the front-end, and start the backend in debug mode.

     . venv/bin/activate
     yarn install
-    npm start
+    yarn start

 The app should be accessible on http://localhost:5000/ .

-If you make changes to the front-end you may want to use `npm run test:watch` to automatically run tests on every change, and `npm run build:watch` to automatically re-build the JavaScript bundle that is served to the browser (`frontend/bundle`).
+If you make changes to the front-end you may want to use `yarn run test:watch` to automatically run tests on every change, and `yarn run build:watch` to automatically re-build the JavaScript bundle that is served to the browser (`frontend/bundle`).